This Is How You Know These 10 Foods Expired

 While unsightly, sprouts on your taters aren’t a deal-breaker.
 They can easily be cut off with the rest of the potato remaining perfectly edible.
-And that means you can make good on some major spud inspo: Here’s the best potato recipe from every U.S. state.
 Rely on the vegetable’s firmness (no soft spots), color (uniform, with no green) and scent (earthy, fresh from the garden soil).
 If it smells funky, skip the home fries.

 Whether for your morning coffee or in lieu of heavy cream in a comfort food classic, half-and-half is a refrigerator staple.
 It can also spoil well before the “best by” date.
 You’ll know that’s the case if it pools in little flecks instead of dissolving in your coffee.
 Put those olfactory senses to their best use with a quick sniff before you pour.

 This cruciferous green is healthiest when the stem is firm and the flowering head is rich in color.
-It’s a cinch to prep, and might even pass muster with your most finicky eaters—like this cream of broccoli soup recipe.
+It’s a cinch to prep, and might even pass muster with your most finicky eaters.
 As it begins to deteriorate, black spots start to appear at the base.
 Crowns lose their vibrant hue, taking on a yellowish tint.
 The earthy green scent will also take on a bitter smell, which belongs nowhere near your dinner plate.